Skip to main content

 Seeking the Following Perspectives/Expertise:

-A TEP of approximately 12-15 individuals will provide guidance on concepts related to the evaluation of the PAC and Hospice measurement sets, new measure development, and maintenance of PAC and Hospice quality measures.
-The TEP must collectively represent expertise in all settings.
-We are seeking individuals with differing perspectives and areas of expertise, including but not limited to:
+A TEP of approximately 12-15 individuals will provide guidance on concepts related to the development of an interoperability measure for the PAC QRPs.
+The TEP will be composed of individuals with differing areas of expertise and perspectives, including but not limited to:

-• Clinical experts with knowledge or experience working in the IRF, LTCH, SNF/NH, HH and Hospice settings;
+- Clinical experts with quality and compliance knowledge or experience working in the IRF, LTCH, SNF and HH settings;

-• Other subject matter experts or independent researchers with expertise or working knowledge of IRF, LTCH, SNF/NH, HH and Hospice settings;
+- Other subject matter experts or independent researchers with expertise or working knowledge of informatics, iQIES and/or electronic health record exchange processes in IRF, LTCH, SNF and HH settings;

-• Clinical experts or independent researchers with expertise in healthcare disparities;
+- Clinical experts or independent researchers with expertise in interoperability;

-• Independent researchers or representatives from consumer stakeholder organizations;
+- Independent researchers or representatives from consumer organizations;

-• Patient/Family (Caregivers) who received care in a PAC and/or Hospice setting; and
+- Patient/Family (caregivers) who received care in a PAC setting; and

 TEP Expected Time Commitment: